Ricy137/LensTell/README.md

 # LensTell
- Give the magic ball a profile id and it will tell a character from the lens profile data.
+ Give the magic ball a profile id and it will tell a character according to the lens profile data.
 What's more cool is that the magic ball will also mint you an NFT which contains information associated to the character.
 No solid psychology knowlege backed, it's a story telling product so just enjoy the story and have fun🔮

  Wath the demo on [youtube](https://www.youtube.com/watch?v=XxM6WYwOGkQ)